-Google wants to deliver quality results to their users – by providing content that corresponds to what they are looking for, and helps them accomplish what they set out to do.
+Google wants to deliver quality results to its users – by providing content that corresponds to what they are looking for and helps them accomplish what they set out to do.
 Some queries are looking for information, some are looking for navigation, and some are transactional.
 You must be able to identify the intent behind the keywords and use that intent to structure your content.

 Your Backlink Profile Needs Work

 The inbound links to your site matter greatly to Google.
-If the quality of the sites linking to your site is poor, you won’t get good results from your link building efforts.
+If the sites’ quality linking to your site is poor, you won’t get good results from your link building efforts.
 It’s important to build links to your site, of course, but if they don’t come from good sources, structures, and have good context, then it won’t help you at all.
-In fact, it can hurt you if your backlink profile is fully of spammy sites that are manipulative.
-Too much of this can earn you a penalty which could temporarily, or even permanently remove your site from the organic search results.
+In fact, it can hurt you if your backlink profile is full of spammy sites that are manipulative.
+Too much of this can earn you a penalty, which could temporarily or even permanently remove your site from the organic search results.